Ciampitti-Lab/LabelsGen/README.md

 ## Credits

-This application is adapted from original work by:
+This application was developed by **Pedro Cisdeli** and is adapted from original work by:
 - **Luiz Felipe Almeida** - QR code label generation system
 - **Luiz Rosso** - Biomass barcode label system

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the CC BY-NC-SA 4.0 license.
+See the [LICENSE](LICENSE) file for more details.